-While there may be fees attached, most online agents don’t have a contract period so it’s possible to use other agents if you want to.
+While there may be fees attached, most online agents don’t have a contract period so it’s possible to use other agencies if you want to.

-Having discussed the pros of using online agents, it’s also worth appreciating that there are some downsides.
+Having discussed the pros of using online agencies, it’s also worth appreciating that there are some downsides.
 They include:

 - Variety of services.
 Keeping in touch can be an issue – for online agents offering a telephone service that is available 24/7 means you may end up speaking with different people each time.